Tejpalkumawat11/Zomato-Dashboard/README.md

 ## Dashboard Pages

 1. **Overview:** Get an insightful overview of key metrics including ratings, city-wise distribution, total orders, amount spent, and quantity ordered.
-2. **User Dynamics:** Uncover valuable insights into user dynamics with a detailed analysis of gained and lost users.
+2. **User Analysis:** Uncover valuable insights into user dynamics with a detailed analysis of gained and lost users.
-3. **City-wise Analysis:** Explore the city-wise analysis showcasing sales trends, ratings distribution, and the most active user bases.
+3. **City Performance:** Explore the city-wise analysis showcasing sales trends, ratings distribution, and the most active user bases.

 ## Insights from the Dashboard